mdn/content/files/en-us/web/javascript/reference/global_objects/parsefloat/index.md

 - The characters accepted by `parseFloat()` are plus sign (`+`), minus sign (`-` U+002D HYPHEN-MINUS), decimal digits (`0`–`9`), decimal point (`.`), exponent indicator (`e` or `E`), and the `"Infinity"` literal.
 - The `+`/`-` signs can only appear strictly at the beginning of the string, or immediately following the `e`/`E` character.
 The decimal point can only appear once, and only before the `e`/`E` character.
 The `e`/`E` character can only appear once, and only if there is at least one digit before it.
-- Leading spaces in the argument are trimmed and ignored.
+- Leading and trailing spaces in the argument are trimmed and ignored.
 - `parseFloat()` can also parse and return {{jsxref("Infinity")}} or `-Infinity` if the string starts with `"Infinity"` or `"-Infinity"` preceded by none or more white spaces.
 - `parseFloat()` picks the longest substring starting from the beginning that generates a valid number literal.
 If it encounters an invalid character, it returns the number represented up to that point, ignoring the invalid character and all characters following it.
 - If the argument's first character can't start a legal number literal per the syntax above, `parseFloat` returns {{jsxref("NaN")}}.